The Goin’ data principles

-Goin’ does not make use of third-party cookies meaning we don’t track behaviour by international students or expats for online-advertising purposes.
+Goin’ does not make use of third-party cookies meaning we don’t track behaviour by students for online-advertising purposes.
 In order to track data, we make use of Google Analytics which means that Google might be able to collect user data outside the power of Goin’.

 Goin’ does not enrich data with external data unless a user logs in via Facebook, Google or Apple.
 In that case, Goin’ collects a users’ name, age and picture.
 However, this information will also be collected when a user registers via the regular way.
 When a user registers via Facebook, Google or Apple, explicit consent will be asked by Goin’ to the user.